/

 Booking Tips

-• Where to Book: Tickets available at the entrance or online
+• Where to Book: Tickets are available at the entrance or online

 • Tickets: €10 for adults, €7 for students